Pyomo/pyomo/doc/OnlineDocs/library_reference/kernel/index.rst

 Reduced Memory Usage
 ^^^^^^^^^^^^^^^^^^^^

 The :python:`pyomo.kernel` library offers significant opportunities to reduce memory requirements for highly structured models.
 The situation where this is most apparent is when expressing a model in terms of many small blocks consisting of singleton components.
-As an example consider expressing a model consisting of a large number of voltage transformers.
+As an example, consider expressing a model consisting of a large number of voltage transformers.
 One option for doing so might be to define a `Transformer` component as a subclass of :python:`pyomo.kernel.block`.
 The example below defines such a component, including some helper methods for connecting input and output voltage variables and updating the transformer ratio.

 .. literalinclude:: examples/transformer_kernel.spy
    :language: python